vaultah/replicat/README.md

  - `clean` -- performs garbage collection
  - `upload` -- uploads files to the backend (no chunking, no encryption, keeping original names)

-It's always safe to upload and read from a Replicat repository concurrently.
+It's always safe to read from and upload to a Replicat repository concurrently.
 In order to make it possible for you to run destructive actions (`delete`, `clean`) concurrently with uploads and reads, Replicat uses lock-based guards.
 Here's what you should know: